 Tips for Investing

-• Consider talking to a financial advisor about whether options are a good way to mitigate risk in your portfolio.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- Consider talking to a financial advisor about whether options are a good way to mitigate risk in your portfolio.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Options are based on a form of product called a futures contract.
-Learn more about where options came from and how futures work in SmartAsset’s explainer on the subject.
+- Options are based on a form of product called a futures contract.
+Learn more about where options came from and how futures work here.

 Photo credit: ©iStock.com/Traimak_Ivan, ©iStock.com/PashaIgnatov, ©iStock.com/chaofann